Russia vows to respond to Lithuania's ban on goods transit

-MOSCOW (AP) — Lithuania’s decision to bar Moscow from shipping certain goods by rail to the Russian territory of Kaliningrad will result in a response that will have a “significant negative impact” on the Lithuanian people, a top Russian security official said Tuesday.
+MOSCOW (AP) — Lithuania’s decision to bar Moscow from shipping certain goods by rail to Russia’s Baltic exclave of Kaliningrad will result in a response that will have a “significant negative impact” on the Lithuanian people, a top Russian security official said Tuesday.

-Nikolai Patrushev, the powerful secretary of the Kremlin’s Security Council, visited the Kaliningrad exclave on Tuesday and vowed during a national security meeting to take action over the ban.
+Nikolai Patrushev, the powerful secretary of the Kremlin’s Security Council, visited the Kaliningrad region on Tuesday and vowed during a national security meeting to take action over the ban.

-“Russia will definitely respond to such hostile actions,” Patrushev was quoted by Russian news agencies as saying.
+“Russia will definitely respond to such hostile actions,” Patrushev said.
 “The relevant measures are being drawn up in an interagency format and will be adopted shortly.
-Their consequences will have a significant negative impact on the population of Lithuania,” Patrushev said, without offering details on what the measures might be.
+Their consequences will have a significant negative impact on the population of Lithuania.”

+He didn’t elaborate on what action Russia might take.
+Patrushev will report on results of his trip to Kaliningrad to President Vladimir Putin, his office said.

 Separately, the Russian Foreign Ministry on Tuesday summoned the European Union ambassador to Russia, Markus Ederer, and “expressed a resolute protest” over the transit ban.
 The ministry said in a statement that it “demanded an immediate resumption of the normal operation” of the transit, otherwise “retaliatory measures will follow.”